List of schemes of the government of India: Political credit and blame

 There is no official or legalised credit-sharing mechanism between the center and states for the schemes.

-In 2014 Congress blamed the Modi government for taking credit for schemes undertaken by previous governments.
-In 2017 Bhartiya Janata Party (BJP) blamed Telangana Rashtra Samithi (TRS) for taking credit.
+In 2014, Congress blamed the Modi government for taking credit for schemes undertaken by previous governments.
+In 2017, Bharatiya Janata Party (BJP) blamed Telangana Rashtra Samithi (TRS) for taking credit.
 The Himachal Pradesh government blamed NITI Aayog for a cut in funding to centrally sponsored schemes.
-In 2019 Mamata Banerjee blamed Modi for taking credit for Ayushman Bharat.
-In 2020 Modi blamed Aam Aadmi Party for not implementing a centrally sponsored sector scheme.
-In 2021 Smriti Irani blamed Mamata Banerjee for taking credit of schemes of the central government.
+In 2019, Mamata Banerjee blamed Modi for taking credit for Ayushman Bharat.
+In 2020, Modi blamed Aam Aadmi Party for not implementing a centrally sponsored sector scheme.
+In 2021, Smriti Irani blamed Mamata Banerjee for taking credit for schemes of the central government.
 BJP blamed Jharkhand Mukti Morcha for not implementing schemes properly.

-Welfare schemes are used as electoral campaigns, beneficiaries as voters.
+Welfare schemes are used as electoral campaigns, with beneficiaries treated as voters.
 Bharatiya Janata Party (BJP) has used its implementation of schemes as a vote bank in the 2017 and 2022 Uttar Pradesh Legislative Assembly elections, and the 2019 Indian general election.